NeoApplications/Neo-Store/README.md

 I will happily work on features you would like to have, just open an issue.

 ## Credits
-The LawnchairLauncher team for the great work on Lawnchair.
+The LawnchairLauncher team for the great work on Lawnchair.<br>
-@machiav3lli for creating the logo and his great contributions in the project.
+[Antonios Hazim](https://github.com/machiav3lli) for creating the logo and his great contributions in the project.<br>
-@rafaelvenancio98 for creating the F-droid repo.
+[Rafael Venancio](https://github.com/rafaelvenancio98) for creating the F-droid repo.

 ## Translation
 Translations are handled via Weblate.
 If want to help, visit [Hosted Weblate](https://hosted.weblate.org/projects/omegalauncher/)